orsonteodoro/gcf2/README.md

 a new package is installed.

 Steps 18-19 is required because each build (or computer) has a unique set of USE flags with conditionally installed packages.
+This step may be integrated in step 13 in regular intervals if possible.

 Steps 20-22 is optional, but makes the build more production ready.
 Disabling CFI debug can make it difficult to determine the type of CFI violation or